chartjs/Chart.js/docs/01-Scales.md

 		// string - By default, no rounding is applied.
 To round, set to a supported time unit eg. 'week', 'month', 'year', etc.
 		round: false,

+        // Number - By default, the week and therefore the scale starts on the locale defined week if the unit is 'week'.
+To override the start day of the week, set this to an integer between 1 and 7 - see http://momentjs.com/docs/#/get-set/iso-weekday/
+		isoWeekday: false,

 		// Moment js for each of the units.
 Replaces `displayFormat`
 		// To override, use a pattern string from http://momentjs.com/docs/#/displaying/format/
 		displayFormats: {